Piano Concerto No. 3 (Tchaikovsky): Andante and Finale, Op. posth. 79

 Sergei Taneyev, who edited and premiered the concerto after the composer's death.

 Despite his stated intentions, Tchaikovsky had written "End of movement 1" on the last page of the Allegro brillante that would be published by P. Jurgenson as the Third Piano Concerto.
-At the insistence of the composer's brother Modest, Taneyev began to study the unfinished sketches of the allegro and finale from the E-flat symphony in November 1894.
+At the insistence of the composer's brother Modest, Taneyev began to study the unfinished sketches of the allegro and finale from the E♭ symphony in November 1894.
 Tchaikovsky had begun to arrange these movements for piano and orchestra but they remained in sketch form.
 Both Taneyev and Modest questioned how they should be published—as two orchestral movements for a symphony or as a piece for piano and orchestra.
 After a letter from pianist Alexander Siloti to Modest in April 1895, he and Taneyev took the piano-and-orchestra route.
-The first performance took place on February 8, 1897 in St. Petersburg with Taneyev as soloist.
+The first performance took place on February 8, 1897, in St. Petersburg with Taneyev as soloist.

 According to Tchaikovsky scholar and author John Warrack, accepting Opp.
 75 and 79 as a complete concerto within Tchaikovsky's intentions could be a misnomer - "What survives is a reconstruction in concerto form of some music Tchaikovsky was planning, not a genuine Tchaikovsky piano concerto".
 Music author Eric Blom adds, "It is true that even Taneyev did not know for certain whether Tchaikovsky, if he actually meant to turn out a three-movement concerto, would not have preferred to scrap the Andante and Finale altogether and to replace them by two entirely new movements; so if we decide that the finale at any rate is a poor piece of work, we must blame Taneyev for preserving it rather than Tchaikovsky for having conceived it.
 For we cannot even be sure how far the conception may have been carried out".

 Warrack concludes, "The kindest response is to remember that Tchaikovsky himself abandoned it.
 Taneyev was being over-pious: much the best solution of the problem of what to do with the music is to perform the Third Concerto as Tchaikovsky left it, in one movement; it could with advantage be heard sometimes in concerts at which soloists wish to add something less than another full-scale concerto to the main work in their program".